qwerty-arun/Lets_learn/README.md

 # 28/10/24
+## OnShape
+- Frames Designing Course: For every profile, we should create a new frame.
+Limit frame options to precisely make a frame's length to exactly what we want.
+Not only that, it takes the shape of that part to which it is limited to.
+There are different types of frames, we can create a custom one.
+- Sketching on a mate connector.
+- There is a Standard Library developed by OnShape.
 ## Atomic Habits
 - The more sacred the belief, the more deeply it is tied to our identity and more strongly we will defend it against criticism.
 - Keep your identity small.
 The more you let a single belief define you, the less capable you are of adapting when life challenges you.